 Too many website management service agencies are thrilled to take your business, but when it comes to fulfilling their promises, they just don’t show up.

 - They don’t know what you need, so they can’t give it to you.

 Eventually you come to realize: it’s time to get out of this relationship.

 Are we any different?

 Look at it this way . . . we don’t build websites.
 We definitely get plenty of referrals for lucrative website development projects but taking on those projects would be a distraction.
 We prefer to fill our workdays with the special projects and updates requested by our website maintenance clients.

-Several years ago, Emily made to decision to shut down the website development part of the business.
+Several years ago, our founder Emily Journey made the decision to shut down the website development part of our company.
 Instead, we focus on website maintenance services and WordPress training exclusively.

 That decision has changed the quality of our work lives dramatically!
 It means we can be available to our clients for those seemingly small but important updates to their websites.